-To get to know the area well you can hire a guided tour (there are several that go through the neighborhood) or just wander around discovering its beautiful corners.
-If you go on Sunday, you should not miss the antique market that is installed in the Nowy square.
+To get to know the area well you can hire a guided tour (there are several that go through the neighborhood) or stroll around discovering its beautiful corners.
+If you go on Sunday, you should not miss the antique market that is installed in Nowy square.

-Enter the Old Synagogue to learn about the Hebrew culture in Krakow
+Enter the Old Synagogue to learn about the Jewish culture in Krakow

-A visit to the Old Synagogue, located on Szeroka Street, the oldest Hebrew temple in the country, is a must on your tour of the Jewish quarter.
+A visit to the Old Synagogue, located in Szeroka Street, the oldest Hebrew temple in the country, is a must on your tour of the Jewish Quarter.

-In addition to contemplating its exterior, it is also worthwhile to enter to see the Museum of Jewish Culture.
+In addition to contemplating its exterior, it is also well worth going inside to see the Museum of Jewish Culture.
 Once you have paid the entrance fee you will be able to witness the history of the Jewish community in Krakow thanks to the exhibits.
 You will learn about their culture, their way of dressing, their celebrations and, perhaps most shockingly, the persecution to which they were subjected by the Nazis.

-Apart from the objects and photographs in the museum, the highlight of the interior of the temple is the prayer room, with an altar where the Torah was read and a niche where the sacred texts were kept.
+Apart from the objects and photographs in the museum, the highlight of the interior of the temple is the prayer room, with an altar where the Torah was read and a niche in which the sacred texts were kept.

 Discover the Remuh Synagogue Cemetery

-Another synagogue in Kazimierz that you must enter is the Remuh synagogue (also for a fee), built in the 16th century.
+Another synagogue in Kazimierz that you must enter is the Remuh Synagogue (also for a fee), built in the sixteenth century.
 Despite being the smallest in the neighborhood, it is the only one that still retains its religious function.

-Stroll through the neighborhood and see the Isaac Synagogue and the Tempel Synagogue
+Stroll through the neighborhood and see the Isaac's Synagogue and the Tempel Synagogue

-As you stroll through the streets of the neighborhood you can't help but look for two other synagogues.
+While strolling through the streets of the neighborhood you can't miss two other synagogues.
 Although you can enter both, it may actually be enough to see them from the outside.

 The first is the Isaac Synagogue, at number 18 Kupa Street.
 The building, of rather simple architecture, was built in the 17th century on behalf of a Jewish banker and merchant.

-The other synagogue you should visit is Tempel, the last one built in Kazimierz at the end of the 19th century.
-The highlight of the temple are its stained glass windows.
+The other synagogue you should visit is the Tempel Synagogue, the last one erected in Kazimierz at the end of the 19th century.
+The highlight of the temple is its stained glass windows.

 No doubt that while strolling through the neighborhood you will have noticed the large number of restaurants in the streets.
 The ones next to the Old Synagogue are a bit more expensive, but they have a good offer of kosher dishes, which you will know if you have made a gastronomic tour of Krakow.